The Evolution of Sports Culture

 Although we don’t sacrifice losing sports teams today, it’s fascinating to think about what seems ‘normal’ for us now but may sound crazy in the future.

 Take boxing or rugby, for instance; violence in these sports is evident.
 But we tell ourselves that it’s ‘normal’!
-Yet, the recurrence of violence in these sports should lead us to consider whether there is an inherent ritualized warfare or simple and straightforward entertainment.
+Yet, the recurrence of violence in these sports should lead us to consider whether there is inherent ritualized warfare or simple entertainment.

 Learning about the Mesoamerican ballgame, history, and sports evolution should help us understand more about sports culture and its role in society.